 To simulate evolution Kandid uses crossing over, mutation, populations and has a gene data base.
 Image calculation is based on Lisp like expressions, Iterated Function Systems (IFS), Linear Cellular Automata (LCA), Voroni diagrams, Lindenmayer Systems (L-systems), and layered textures renderd by Persistence of Vision

-After three years of development the framework for genetic art has reached a stable state.
+Kandid the framework for genetic art has reached a stable state.
+The mature release runs on every desktop computer supporting Java.

 download >>